 Everton’s afro with a nose for goal stepped up against the Manchester side, as Marouane Fellaini once again proved a menace to United’s defenders.
 The Belgian notched a goal and an assist in the last meeting between the two teams, but needed just the one goal this time to take all three points for the home side.

-Despite being on the losing side of possession and corner kicks, Everton was far the better side when it came to chance creation.
+Despite being on the losing side of possession and corner kicks, Everton was far.
 They took 18 shots to United’s 14, and put 7 of them on target while their opponents put only 4 on goal.
 The Red Devils were lucky that Everton didn’t take more of their chances, Fellaini especially, or they might have been facing more than just a one-goal loss.

 With the high profile departure of England’s top scorer, Robin van Persie, from the club, a goalless draw to open Arsenal’s new season practically wrote its own headlines.
 No sooner had Olivier Giroud spurned his golden opportunity in the 82nd minute than journalists across the globe began talking about a toothless Arsenal attack.